 Iron requirements during pregnancy

-The risks of iron deficiency during pregnancy (H3)
+Risks of iron deficiency during pregnancy

 Food sources of iron

-Dietary sources of iron include red meats, poultry, fish, legumes, spinach and iron-fortified cereals.
+Dietary sources of iron include red meats, poultry, fish, legumes, spinach, and iron-fortified cereals.

 Iodine during pregnancy